ovanderzee/inactivity-listener/README.md

 * After timeout, a next timeout with the same parameters can be set.
 * Time passed since last activity available before and after timeout, until a (re)start.
+* Event types causing a reset are configurable.

 ## Install